internetarchive/wayback-machine-webextension/STYLE_GUIDE.md

  - Place any external globals used in a comment for ESLint like this:
    `/* global var1, var2 */`

- - *(optional)* Try to keep text that the user sees in HTML rather than embed in JS code, if possible.
-For example, rather than output an error message contained in JS code, you could show / hide a *span* containing the error message instead.
-Another example would be tooltips.
-Might not apply to URLs.

 #### Naming ####

  - Function names should be in `lowerCamelCase`.